-- Case Leys Ryckmans : application of art.
-22 § 1-5 ° CNB is controversial : the two sons argue that they have no other nationality (hence application of Art 22 § 3 CNB : no loss of Belgian nationality if result would be statelessness) - Ministry of Foreign Affairs argues that since the two were born in Hong Kong out of a Chinese mother, they must have the Chinese nationality...
+- Case Leys Ryckmans: application of art.
+22 § 1 5 ° CNB is controversial: the sons argue that they have no other nationality (hence no loss of Belgian nationality if because would lead to statelessness art.
+22 § 3 CNB) - Ministry of Foreign Affairs argues that since the two were born in Hong Kong out of a Chinese mother, they must have the Chinese nationality...
 Demonstration that they do not have the Chinese nationality?